gustavostuff/susse/README.md

 * Ctrl + Shift + D deletes the current frame
 * Ctrl + G shows/hides the grid
 * Alt + C changes the palette
-* Click while pressing B will perform a fill
+* Click while pressing B will perform a normal fill
-* Clcik while pressing Ctrl + B will perform an 8-directional fill
+* Click while pressing Ctrl + B will perform an 8-directional fill
+* Click while pressing Shift draws a line

 Süsse is still a work in progress, thanks!